de-marauder/altschool-cloud-exercises/exam-project/README.md

-# How to deploy a laravel application with postgresql database on a debian 11 server
+# How to deploy a laravel application with MySQL database on a debian 11 server

 In this article, I will be detailing how to deploy a laravel application on an aws ec2 instance running a debian OS.
 The steps however should work on other distros as well.
 The server configuration will be done using ansible
 The project we shall deploy can be found [here](https://github.com/f1amy/laravel-realworld-example-app)